 It’s important you enter your internship with the right mindset.
 If you don’t know what to expect from your internship role, you’ll be better prepared and know what you need to do to succeed.
 Also, carrying out your intern responsibilities successfully will assist you in building up a potent skillset that will shine in your next role.

 What is an intern?

 So what does an intern do exactly?
 That depends on the industry in question and the kind of internship you’ve signed up for.
-Research internships come with a different set of roles and responsibilities than, say, an internship geared toward easing you into a full-time role.
+Research internships come with a different set of roles and responsibilities than, say, an internship in accounting.